sudexp/wordpress-tutorial/README.md

 </div>
 ```

-In a similar way, change form of the tooltip.
+Similarly, change the form of our tooltip.

 ### Google Maps
-Follow the instructions of [Get an API Key](https://developers.google.com/maps/documentation/embed/get-api-key) to get Api Key you need to activate Google Maps.
+Follow the instructions of [Get an API Key](https://developers.google.com/maps/documentation/embed/get-api-key) to get API Key you need to activate Google Maps.

 *Dashboard --> Plugins --> Add New = WP Google Maps + Install Now + Activate*
 *Dashboard --> Maps --> Skip intro and create a map*